-So my sister emails this from Brisbane and says “Thought you guys would love to see the new Aussie pet in our complex – this was taken on Wednesday in Sue’s (neighbour’s) garden.”
+So my sister emails this from Brisbane saying “Thought you guys would love to see the new Aussie pet in our complex – this was taken on Wednesday in Sue’s garden.”

 What I want to know is “if that was Wednesday, where is it NOW?”.
-Oh, and I am never visiting you or Brisbane again.
-I know this country is full of snakes, I just don’t want any proof, ever!
+Oh, and I am never visiting you in Brisbane again.
+I know this country is full of snakes, I just don’t want any proof, ever, not even the non-poisonous ones!
 Snakephobia rules.

 It only lasts for a quick two weeks, it’s already half over for this year, and it is a highlight of Bondi that I look forward to every year.
 It brings out the crowds – even with all the rain this year.
 Today it is glorious sunshine, and it’s a Sunday, so it is really, really packed – not surprising when you think that approx 400,000 people visit it every year, over 16 days!